awead/valkyrie-rails-workshop/part-1-book.md

     bundle exec rspec

-That allow all our routing tests to pass and knock us down to 6 failures.
+That allows all our routing tests to pass and knocks us down to 6 failures.
+We can also ignore our view tests for now, so you may either simply move them out of the spec directory, or mark each one pending.
+After that, there will only be two failing controller tests.

 ## Step 4: Getting the Controller Working with Change Sets